litestar-org/litestar/docs/tutorials/todo-app/0-application-basics.rst

 First steps
 ------------

-Before we start building our TODO application, let's start with the basics.
+Before we start building our TODO application, let us start with the basics.

 Install Litestar
 ++++++++++++++++

 To install Litestar, run ``pip install litestar[standard]``.
-This will install Litestar as well as `uvicorn <https://www.uvicorn.org/>`_ -  a server that you can use to serve your application.
+This will install Litestar as well as `uvicorn <https://www.uvicorn.org/>`_ -  a web server to serve your application.
+.. note:: You can use any ASGI-capable web server, but this tutorial will use - and Litestar recommends - Uvicorn.

 Hello, world!
 +++++++++++++

-The most basic application one can implement and a classic is of course one that somehow prints ``"Hello, world!"``:
+The most basic application you can implement - and a classic one at that - is of course one that prints ``"Hello, world!"``:

 .. literalinclude:: examples/hello_world.py